netsensei/workstation/README.md

 # Workstation

+> So may books, so little time.
+-- Frank Zappa

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 This repository contains script to automate the setup of a fresh installation of my personal workstation.